allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 However, it can be expensive to collect such a kind of data.
 Measuring each field can be more and more valuable than monitoring each query.
 Moreover we can easily find the bottleneck of bits and pieces of our graph.
-Resolvers monitoring can be achieved by using built-in libraries into our graphql server implementation such as graphql-java-server.
+Resolvers monitoring can be achieved by using built-in libraries into our GraphQL server implementation such as `graphql-java-server`.
 Our implementation follows the Apollo
 [(A community building flexible open source tools for GraphQL.)](https://github.com/apollographql) proposed tracing format.